EstebanP308/Arduino-Robotics-core-cpp/Obstacle-avoiding robot/README.md

 ```
 *With this condition, the robot ignores readings under 5 cm (ground noise) and only moves forward if it has a clear path of at least 25 cm.*

+### More about this on my YouTube channel!

 ## 🚀 Overview
 The core of this project is a **reactive control system**.
-If an object is detected within a specific threshold (15cm), the robot executes an evasion maneuver (stop, backup, and turn) before resuming forward motion.
+If an object is detected within a specific threshold (20cm), the robot executes an evasion maneuver (stop, backup, and turn) before resuming forward motion.

 ## 🛠️ Hardware & Components
 - **Microcontroller:** Arduino R3 (Atmega328P)